 - Submission of applications through the FWO e-portal

-- Deadline transfer of the proposal in preparation from project supervisor to the ‘host institution of the supervisor’ (=main applicant): September 18th at 5 PM
+- Deadline transfer of the proposal in preparation from project supervisor to the ‘host institution of the supervisor’ (=main applicant): see internal rules of the institutions

 Important changes compared to the previous call

 - The group of applicants is extended with all higher education institutions in charge of scientific research pursuant to the Higher Education Code of 11 October 2013.
 This means that the call is now open amongst others to the School of Arts and the Antwerp Maritime Academy.

 - For decisions regarding the support of investment initiatives for large-scale research infrastructure the FWO board of trustees relies on the advice of experts who assess the scientific quality of the applications, and subsequently verify, for those applications that are rated as excellent, whether the associated investment plans are sufficiently realistic and objective.
 Two expert committees are established: the Science and the Invest Committees as defined in the internal and external peer review regulations.